erfansoheil/dynamic-neural-networks-papers/pruning/README.md

-# Pruning Papers
+# Pruning
-A curated collection of papers on neural network pruning during training.
-The list will be updated continuously.
+This section collects papers that study how neural networks can reduce their structure during training.

 | Title | Year | Paper | Code | Keywords |
 |---|---|---|---|---|